rizitis/elogind-slackware/README.md

 We all have to say elogind devs <br>
 ## THANK_YOU

-This improvments will help a lot Gnome builds and future Plasma builds in no-systemd disrtos.
+These improvments will help a lot Gnome builds and future Plasma builds for no-systemd disrtos.

 ## examples